louloulin/ai-chain/SECURITY.md

 # Security Policy

-We take the security of `llm-chain`, very seriously.
+We take the security of `ai-chain`, very seriously.
 The behaviour of models however is unpredictable and care should taken when deploying LLMs.
 Use extreme cauation when allowing LLMs to run code on your computer

 ## Reporting a Vulnerability